sandov/em/README.md

-# em, an environment manager for Python virtualenvs
+# `em`, an environment manager for Python virtualenvs

 ## What's this?